 The group holds a 50% interest in a Belgian property.
-In the year, there was a charge in the income statement of ε 6.1 million (2021: ε 0.3 million income) arising from a reduction in the valuation of the property.
-This is due to a significant increase in expected vacancies at the building, projected reductions in rental values and potential upgrading requirements to meet future environmental standards.
+In 2022, there was a charge in the income statement of ε 6.1 million arising from a reduction in the valuation of the property.
+This was due to a significant increase in expected vacancies at the building, projected reductions in rental values and potential upgrading requirements to meet future environmental standards.
 The carrying value of the investment has been reduced to ε Nil.
+In 2023 additional investment of ε 0.3 million was required as part of an agreed extension of its banking facility.
+This investment was written off at the year end.

-Net finance income/(expense)
+Net finance expense/income